dheeraj-bandam/dheeraj-bandam/README.md

 ## Hi there 👋
-I am Dheeraj and i just new to github. look forward to my projects.
+I am Dheeraj and i am new to github. look forward to my projects.
 Thank you.
 <!--